PrabhuKiran8790/PDF-Assistant-Streamlit/README.md

 4. Ask any question related to the PDF content using natural language prompts.
 5. Wait for the AI to generate insightful and accurate answers for you.
 6. Explore the past history section to review your previous prompts and responses.
-7. Enjoy a seamless PDF reading experience with the help of AI intelligence!

 ## Getting Started